 Bottom line: if you can find a model cheap, or have money to spend, these can be a helpful tool.
 If you have a family and want to get a recovery boost while hanging out with them, these can help.
 If you work from home and want to flush out the legs while getting some work done, these are a great tool.
 They're not a must-have though!

 There are a lot of products out there designed to improve recovery.
-You could easily spend several thousands of dollars on recovery.
+You could easily spend several thousand dollars on recovery.
 If you have unlimited budget, the above devices can certainly help a bit.
 Are they worth the money?
 That varies, and only you can decide that.
 Hopefully I've given you a little information to help with that decision.
-If you'd like more, feel free to leave a comment or send me an email!
+If you have more questions, feel free to leave a comment or send me an email!

 If you are on a budget, start at the top if the list with the essentials.
 If you have a bit more trouble keeping your muscles limber, the most 'bang for the buck' device on the pricy side of things, in my opinion would be a percussion massager.

 Finally remember that the most effective recovery tool is appropriate and effective training, including rest days!
 Training harder does not automatically equal training better, so be sure you have sufficient background in exercise physiology or are working with a good coach before you assume you can buy your way into increased recovery.